-Please return this form to:
+Please scan and email this form or return this form to:

-St Martin's Church of England Primary and Nursery School, Younghayes Road, Cranbrook, Exeter EX5 7DT attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these [admissions] arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship.
+St Martin's Church of England Primary and Nursery School, Younghayes Road, Cranbrook, Exeter EX5 7DT or The School Admissions Team, Room L60, County Hall, Exeter EX2 4QG

+1 Either the parent or child attends church services on at least a monthly basis and for a minimum period of two years immediately prior to the application being made.
+In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these [admissions] arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship.